-Founded in 1901, the dry cleaning business was in operation for most of the 20th century.
-At its peak, the family-owned and operated dry cleaners included a dozen locations, far more than its closest competitor.
-By the 1950s, the owner’s son, an MIT graduate, helped modernize the operation to compete with the new coin-operated laundry phenom.
-The father & son business amassed into a showcase steam laundry operation.
-A decade later, the area was proposed for inclusion on the EPA’s National Priorities List.
-The area has remained a proposed site ever since.
-The EPA and other U.S. agencies are still conducting a number of tests to determine the source of the contaminants.
-Today, over two dozen businesses are involved and three state agencies.
+Founded in 1901, Capital City Laundry was in operation for most of the 20th century.
+At its peak, the family-owned and operated dry cleaners included a dozen locations across Montgomery, far more than its closest competitor.
+Shortly after opening, the business was acquired by newcomer Charles Smith Sr. who further developed and expanded the business.
+In the 1950s, his son Charles Smith Jr., an MIT graduate, helped modernize the operation to compete with the new coin-operated laundry phenom.
+The family business amassed into a showcase steam laundry operation.
+In 1959, Charles Smith III renovated the old laundry building with a new façade.